Auric Goldfinger: Film biography

-Goldfinger's plan is to detonate a small dirty bomb within the gold bullion depository at Fort Knox.
+Initially Goldfinger makes it appear that his plan is to rob Fort Knox, but when Bond reveals to Goldfinger that this is impossible because it would take 2 weeks, 200 trucks and 60 men to steal the gold before the authorities find out and force him to return the gold, when Goldfinger denies planning to steal the gold, Bond begins to connect the dots and concludes that Goldfinger's real plan is to detonate a small dirty bomb (helped by Mr. Ling (Burt Kwouk), a Communist Chinese nuclear fission specialist) within the gold bullion depository at Fort Knox.
 The explosion will render the gold radioactive and unusable for 58 years, increasing the value of his own gold and giving the Chinese an advantage resulting from the ensuing economic chaos.
 Bond, at this point held captive by Goldfinger, is able to smuggle the details of the operation out to his CIA associate Felix Leiter and, taken along on the operation by Goldfinger, ultimately thwarts the operation by defusing the atomic device.

 With Fort Knox safe, Bond is invited to the White House for a meeting with the President.
-However, with his pilot Pussy Galore, Goldfinger hijacks the plane carrying Bond.
+However, with his pilot Pussy Galore (Honor Blackman), Goldfinger hijacks the plane carrying Bond.
 In a struggle for Goldfinger's revolver, Bond shoots out a window, causing an explosive decompression.
 Goldfinger is sucked out of the cabin through the window.
 With the plane out of control, Bond rescues Galore before parachuting to safety with her from the aircraft.